Andriano-Analytics/espocrm-extension-template/README.md

 The `--all` switch will remove previous builds in `site/`, but the database will not be modified.
 If you want to reset the database, use the `--db-reset` switch as well.
 If errors occur during installation, check EspoCRM's application log files in `site/data/logs/`.
 It is also useful to check the webserver's log files in some situations.

 ### Copying extension files to EspoCRM instance

-You need to run this command every time you make changes in `src` directory and you want to try these changes on Espo instance.

-Command:
+Run this command whenever changes have been made in `src/` that need to copied to the instance in `site/`:
 ```
 node buildc --copy
 ```

-You can set up a file watcher in your IDE to avoid running this command manually.
-See below about the file watcher.
+Optionally, a file watcher may be configured to run the `--copy` command automatically.
+See a later section to learn more about file watchers.

-### Running the before-install script
+### Running the before-install scripts
-BeforeInstall.php will be executed against the EspoCRM installation in `site/` by running the following command:
+`BeforeInstall.php` and `BeforeInstallDevelopment.php` will be executed against the EspoCRM installation in `site/` by running the following command:
 ```
 node buildc --before-install
 ```

-### Running the after-install script
+### Running the after-install scripts
-AfterInstall.php will be executed against the EspoCRM installation in `site/` by running the following command:
+`AfterInstall.php` and `AfterInstallDevelopment.php` will be executed against the EspoCRM installation in `site/` by running the following command:
 ```
 node buildc --after-install
 ```